 Yes, I’ve decided this year to passionately “lead with my HEART”!

-And so, this is what I was doing last Wednesday morning as my pup, Ginger, and I were sloshing along the wet trails of the Lake Erie Bluffs after a rain spell.
+And so, this is what I was doing one morning as my pup, Ginger, and I were sloshing along the wet trails of the Lake Erie Bluffs after a rain spell.
 I was thinking about my vow to lead with my heart, sending love out to the world, and feeling a sense of peace and gratitude as a result.

 Our conversations are always light and friendly, but short, as one would be with an acquaintance passing by at the park.